 Osprey House Environment Centre

-Osprey House takes conservation education seriously.
+Osprey House takes conservation education seriously and its easy to see why it is one of the most popular Moreton Bay Environment Centres.
 Visitors can see a variety of displays, read about recycling, and even meet the resident worms in the worm farm.
 Volunteers show how to live a sustainable life with care for resources and the environment.
 Upon entering the Environment Centre you will immediately see a large dugong model, and an array of information about this amazing creature.

 Younger kids will love the activity corner with arts and crafts.
 Make a koala or butterfly to take home or try your hand at the puzzles or colouring-in sheets.